-Myth #3: Staying warm enough to have a restful night’s sleep is impossible
+Myth #3: Staying warm enough to have a restful night’s sleep is impossible.

 If all this sounds like a math equation, it’s because it is.
-When it comes to sleeping bags and pads, Therm-a-Rest has got comfort down to a science, after all they have been designing sleep systems since 1972.
-But, if you are a gear nerd like me and want to know more, head over to their blog What is R-Value and Sleeping Bag Temperature Ratings to read the nitty gritty details on how the cold chamber works, the details on testing R-values and how to better understand sleeping bag temperature ratings and comfort values.
+When it comes to sleeping bags and pads, Therm-a-Rest has got comfort down to a science, after all, they have been designing sleep systems since 1972.
+But, if you are a gear nerd like me and want to know more, head over to their blogs What is R-Value and Sleeping Bag Temperature Ratings to read the nitty gritty details on how the cold chamber works, the details on testing R-values and how to better understand sleeping bag temperature ratings and comfort values.

 In a nutshell, Therm-a-Rest puts a ton of time and energy into making sure you are comfortable at camp, rain, shine and snow.
-Which is why you can trust them when they promise a “Better Sleep Guarantee” (only available in the US and Canada).
+This is why you can trust them when they promise a “Better Sleep Guarantee” (only available in the US and Canada).

 Only if you want to be, my friend.
 There are plenty of ways to play outside once you stake your tent when you are winter camping.
-With Therm-a-Rest’s lightweight and ultra packable sleep systems you have more room for what I like to call… luxury items.
+With Therm-a-Rest’s lightweight and ultra-packable sleep systems, you have more room for what I like to call… luxury items.

-When camping on the snow, don’t be afraid to strap a small hatchet or folding saw on the outside of your pack.
+When camping in the snow, don’t be afraid to strap a small hatchet or folding saw on the outside of your pack.
 Visit the ranger station to check out local regulations on burning downed or dead trees.
 Collecting or harvesting wood is a great way to stay warm and busy while at camp and building a fire is a great way to feel ultra self-sufficient and bring your group together.
 While it takes a bit more time and energy, it can also be a fun way to cook dinner or prepare s’mores for dessert.

-Camp fires keep you outside in the cold longer and allow you to enjoy the dark winter nights.
+Campfires keep you outside in the cold longer and allow you to enjoy the dark winter nights.
 And is there really anything better than sipping hot beverages underneath a blanket of stars?
-Take turns cutting firewood, reading your favorite books outloud or playing dice fireside.
+Take turns cutting firewood, reading your favorite books out loud or playing dice fireside.

-Myth #5: Camping in the cold isn’t very fun
+Myth #5: Camping in the cold isn’t very fun.

 Like most things in life, attitude is everything.
 Therm-a-Rest makes gear that allows you to pack up your backpack and head for the hills, no matter the season.
 They’ve got you covered in comfort, you get to bring the stoke.

-While many are counting down the days until summer while their backpack gathers dust in the gear closet, you’ve got the power to get out on the trail, even if it’s snow covered.
+While many are counting down the days until summer while their backpack gathers dust in the gear closet, you’ve got the power to get out on the trail, even if it’s snow-covered.
 So whether you’re climbing the skin track and camping high in the mountains, car camping near your favorite frozen lake or walking a mile down the road, don’t let these winter camping myths keep you from enjoying the wild spaces we all have the privilege of playing in.